orangepi-xunlong/opi-documentation/content/docs/General_guides/Connect_to_Wifi.md

 To connect to a wireless network, follow these instructions:

 ### 1: list wireless networks
-To show a list of wi-fi networks, at a sudo-enabled terminal, enter:
+To show a list of Wi-Fi networks, at a sudo-enabled terminal, enter:

 ```bash
  sudo nmcli device wifi list